sunsided/CarND-Behavioral-Cloning-P3/README.md

 ![Baseline model training and validation loss](examples/training_validation_loss_baseline.png)

-Given that the validation loss didn't seem to _increase_, it appears that further training, possibly using a smaller learning rate or rate decay, would have improved the results further.
+Given that the validation loss didn't seem to _increase_, it appears that longer training, possibly using a smaller learning rate or rate decay, could have improved the results further.

 The model is stored as